‘Not a fair fight’: In Kansas, GOP frustrated as money rolls in for Democrat and Senate race tightens

 “I wanted to make sure he’s going to go and back our president,” she said.
 “That’s what I vote for.”

 Marshall, a two-term congressman from the sweeping western part of the state, has campaigned heavily on his close association with Trump, with an early primary ad proudly touting his record of voting “98 percent” with the president and concluding with the slogan “Trusted by Trump.”
-In a state Trump won by more than 2o percentage points in 2016, that still goes over well with some conservative voters.
+In a state Trump won by more than 20 percentage points in 2016, that still goes over well with some conservative voters.

 Yet Kansas, reliably red in presidential elections, has an avowed centrist streak, voting for Democratic governors such as Laura Kelly, the current chief executive, and moderate Republicans such as former senator Nancy Landon Kassebaum.
 (Kassebaum has endorsed Bollier, while the state’s other Republican Senate eminence, Robert J. Dole, has endorsed Marshall.)
 But the suburbs of Kansas City have been trending blue in recent years — Democrats elected Sharice Davids, a Native American lesbian, to Congress in 2018 — and that trend is likely to hold in 2020, analysts say.

-Trump has been less popular here than in other red states such as Kentucky, Missouri and South Carolina, said Patrick Miller, a political science professor at Kansas University.
+Trump has been less popular here than in red states such as Kentucky, Missouri and South Carolina, said Patrick Miller, a political science professor at Kansas University.

 “We’re still a red state, but we’re pinker than people think we are,” he said.